RaoulMa/jekyll-now/personal.md

 <div class="wrap" style="padding:5px;border:thin solid black;" >
 <img src="/images/nepal_trekking.jpg" width="33%" align="left" style="padding:5px;">
 <div style="text-align:justify;">
 I was solo hiking in the Khumbu region of Nepal.
-The adventure started with flying from Kathmandu to the Tenzing-Hillary airport in Lukla, which can only be approached during daylight hours in good weather.
+The adventure started with flying from Kathmandu to the Tenzing-Hillary airport in Lukla, which can only be approached during daylight hours in good weather conditions.
 During 13 days I crossed two passes (Cho La at 5420m, Renjo La at 5360m), climbed 4 mountains (Chukhung Ri at 5550m, Gokyo Ri at 5357m, Kala Patthar at 5645m, Nangkar Tshang at 5083m), and visited Everest Basecamp at 5364m.
 </div>
 </div>